reductor/redutor.github.io/_posts/2023-08-10-the-downsides-of-coroutines.markdown

 ## How c++ coroutine functions work

-Just like a normal function arguments are passed using registers and the stack, using the same ABI as previously specified, however the code different is vastly different.
+Just like a normal function arguments are passed using registers and the stack, coroutines are using the same ABI as previously specified, however the code different is vastly different.

 Unlike a normal function a coroutine function can suspend and the calling function can continue and call other functions resuming the coroutine later on, or even resume it on a different thread.